• 4 hours

 People who it could be useful to copy in to an email:

 • People who need the information being sent (without being the direct recipient).
-This could be because they need to be visible in relation to a particular project or because they will be involved later etc. This will save you being contacted by somebody seeking the information in their turn.
+This could be because they need to be visible in relation to a particular project or because they will be involved later etc. This will save you being contacted by somebody seeking the information.

-• Your line manager, if your message is important, to give it more weight or if this allows a stage to be achieved and to give visibility to your work.
+• Your line manager, if your message is important, to give it more weight or if it acts as a progress report and to give visibility to your work.
 Do not copy them in routinely, as this will clog up their mailbox without lending visibility to your work.
-If you often hesitate over copying in your line manager, you can consult them to define a threshold of importance of which they wish to be copied in.
+If you often hesitate over copying in your line manager, you can consult them to define a threshold of importance for which they wish to be copied in.

 The bcc function allows you to copy people in without other recipients knowing.

 You should not use blind copies unless you do so responsibly.
-For example, if a supplier sends a sales canvassing email to all their clients, being concerned about confidentiality, the clients wouldn't want to see their contact details displayed.
-Similarly, if you send an email in the context of leaving a company, it might be more respectful not to display, for all to see, the list of people you wish to keep in touch with and the others.
+For example, if a supplier sends a canvassing email to all their clients, the clients wouldn't want to see their contact details displayed, for confidentiality purposes.
+Similarly, if you send an email in the context of leaving a company, it might be more respectful not to display the list of people you wish to keep in touch with and the others for all to see.

 In other situations, avoid blind copies, which show a lack of transparency.

-In a professional context, a letter is a print, often formal correspondence between one or more senders and one or more recipients.
+In a professional context, a letter is often a formal correspondence between one or more people, generally two, the sender and the recipient.
 Of course, I know you're probably aware of what a letter is!
-But since they have become decreasingly common in our world of electronic correspondence, it's important to double check that you know what sets a letter apart from other formats of writing. ☺️
+But since they have become decreasingly common in our world of electronic correspondence, it's important to double check that you know what sets a letter apart from other formats of writing.

 Letters have common features:

-• A consistent structure and complete sentences with a finite verb; and
+• A consistent structure and complete sentences with a finite verb

 Letters have a particular format, with the sender and recipient shown in the header: